 I realized then that nomen est omen: yes, perfumes that the trio Gaynes-Laudamiel-Christensen offers ARE strange, and you might fall in love with all of them.
 It made perfect sense.

 It so happened recently that I won a 15 ml Lost in Flowers bottle in an IG giveaway organized by Strangelove NYC, and this is my review!

 The Black Knight by Francesca Bianchi greets you with the power of a fully equipped, light, and swift battle horse in a full gallop through a fresh and green field of vetiver: its muscles are moving in a tense way, hoofs picking up and throwing pieces of dry earth in the air behind it.

 And yet, there is hidden tenderness and fragility that makes him feel – so human.

-My The Decameron Stories and Perfume article was first published in Cafleurebon, and this is the version I edited in 2021.
+My review of The Black Knight perfume was first published in Cafleurebon, and this is the version I edited in 2021.